K-PaaS/application-platform-guide-eng/install/portal/container_type.md

 --autoapprove="openid , cloud_controller_service_permissions.read"
 ```

-- edirectError - Error registering redirect_uri in the portalclient
+- redirectError - Error registering redirect_uri in the portalclient
 ![paas-ta-portal-32]
 1. If uri is registered incorrectly in the uaac portal client, a redirect error occurs as shown on that screen.
 2. The uri should be modified through the uaac client update.